How To Care For A Bald Head

 1: Cleanse Your Scalp

 Your head produces a surprising amount of oil and sweat, but this is usually spread throughout your hair, making it far less noticeable.
 This can build up too quickly for bald men, and with nowhere to go, it can clog your pores and make your head shiny.
-Daily head washing is a must.
+Daily washing is a must.

 Step 2: Exfoliate Your Scalp